-Elena Martinez, a sophomore applied math major, received the HENAAC Outstanding Undergraduate Student Leadership Award this September at the Great Minds in STEM conference in Lake Buena Vista, FL.
+Elena Martinez, a sophomore applied math major with computer science minor, received the HENAAC Outstanding Undergraduate Student Leadership Award this September at the Great Minds in STEM conference in Lake Buena Vista, FL.

 The award is issued by Great Minds in STEM, a non-profit organization that focuses on STEM educational awareness programs for Hispanics and recognizes exceptional performance by college students in academics, leadership and service to the community.

 “I was so excited to be considered a role model and an example for minorities and females in STEM,” said Martinez.
 “It’s both self-motivating and intimidating because I’m just a sophomore.”

 The 2019 award was presented to two students chosen from about 1,400 applicants.
 Prior to receiving the award, Martinez learned she was a recipient of a Great Minds in STEM scholarship – a $2,000 award sponsored by Northrup Grumman.
 She was also selected by Great Minds in STEM as Scholar of the Week on Oct.
 15.

 The sky is the limit for this native of Rosemead, CA.